 Think Like an Elf and Make It Yourself

 Every year, we draw names to exchange a handmade gift for our annual company Christmas party.
 It’s appropriate for The Paint Spot.
-After all, we’re artists.
+After all, we are artists.
 The eclectic gifts range from beautiful sculpted tree decorations to block-printed calendars.
 I’ve seen some cool things like one of a kind pieces of jewelry and an ink drawing on tree bark mounted in a shadow box.
 There are also practical gifts like a hand-stitched sketchbook and painted dishware.
 There are humorous gifts like a custom colouring book all about cats.
 When an artist puts their mind to it, all sort of ideas pop up.
 Speaking of popping up, did you know there are dozens of Christmas art and craft shows happening this month?
-If you run about of time please support a local artists and invest in their wonderful creations.
-Here is a link to all the markets we know about so far.
+If you run out of time, please support a local artists and invest in their wonderful creations.

 I look forward to doing my little craft project every year.
 Mostly because it means I don’t have to shop.
 I’d rather make something or up-cycle a found object than walk around a store or scroll through images on the internet hoping for the great gift to jump out at me.
 During this hectic season, I enjoy a weekend afternoon spent in my studio away from all the noise.

 Others seem to enjoy this studio time, too.
 More office workers and friends are getting together for little arty-parties.
 Making things together is even better because the objects you make will forever recall the time shared.
 It is for this reason that we believe making art or crafting together is a wonderful way to bridge the generation gap between grandparents and grandchildren.
 Some of the best conversations happen while we are at the table with busy hands and quiet work.

 Need ideas?
 We have many to share.
 Got an idea and need technical advice or suggestions on how to bring your idea together on a limited budget?